lin-at/aDNA-workshop-phylogenetics/README.md

 # Introduction to phylogenetics with ancient genomes
+In this exercise, we will use IQTREE and jModelTest2 to determine what is the best substitution model to use for our alignment of canid mtDNA.
+Then, we will use RaXML and IQTREE to build Maximum-Likelihood trees.
+# Selecting the best-fit model

-Run this command to determine what the best-fit model is, using the standard model selection operator ```-m TESTONLY```.
+Run this command to determine what the best-fit model is in IQTREE, using the standard model selection operator ```-m TESTONLY```.
 This model selection test is most similar to other model test programs like jModelTest and ProtTest.
 ```
 iqtree2 -s wolves_dogs_aln_noindels.phy -m TESTONLY
 ```